 If you’re staying in, you can still enjoy a glass of wine but why not try switching to a lower alcohol alternative?

 The answer, if you've ever drunk Three Mills or Eisberg, is obvious: low-alcohol wine is an affront to the senses.
 Just across the board.
 Even the Sainsbury's wine I found the other week — which I did not despise — is no actual substitute.
-Reading the ingredients, I'm pretty sure it's the addition of grape must that affects the flavour — low-alcohol wine starts Just drink less decent wine, because I don't see it getting any better.
+Reading the ingredients, I'm pretty sure it's the addition of grape must that affects the flavour — low-alcohol wine starts as wine, but then is made worse.
+Just drink less decent wine, because I don't see it getting any better.

 And so, we are left with beer (I don't drink cider — maybe this would be easier if I did?).